CORD BLOOD: What is it & What can it Treat?

 There is no consensus among experts in the field of cord blood stem cell research as to the probability that your child will need the cord blood stem cells.
 Cord blood websites show that the probability of your child needing his of her stem cells may range from 1 in a 1000 to 1 in 2.

 Probably, the most honest answer available is that it is estimated that 1 out of 450 individuals will use their cord blood by age 70.
 That is the number that has been established by non-biased leading experts in the field of stem cell research.

 If cord blood stem cells are found to be useful in the treatment of common debilitating conditions or diseases such as heart disease, diabetes, and breast cancer the odds of the usage will go way up.
 The chance of your child needing the cord blood stem cells could rise to 1 out of 2.
 Consequently, storing cord blood is a good way to protect your child’s future.

 CORD BLOOD COLLECTION & PROCESSING: HOW IS IT DONE?

 Immediately after the baby’s birth, a physician or nurse will collect one bag of umbilical cord blood, which is approximately 100 ml. or 5 oz.
 The cord blood will be collected after the umbilical cord has been cut and either before or after the placenta has been delivered.
-Therefore, there is absolutely no risk to you or your baby.
+There is absolutely no risk or pain to the mother or baby involved in collection of cord blood.
+Collection takes place after the baby is born and does not in any way interfere with the birth.
 Additionally, the physician will draw three tubes of the mother’s blood for testing.

 You, or your partner, will notify us that the cord blood collection is done; then a medical courier will be dispatched to the hospital.
-This courier will bring the cord blood collection kit containing the cord blood and the mother’s blood to Maze Cord Blood Laboratories.
+This courier will bring the cord blood collection kit containing the cord blood and the mother’s blood to our processing facility.